 #2.
 Marijuana’s Medical Resume: Anti-Inflammatory?

 Weed news is often chock full of political action, but science has been slower to catch up.
 Now that legalization is a reality in so many places; there’s more marijuana research going on than ever before.
 The most recent discovery comes from the University of Illinois and provides a fascinating insight into how cannabis can provide healing.

-These foods contain a lot of omega-3 fatty acids, which our bodies convert to endocannabinoids.
-These are critical in reducing inflammation, and the University of Illinois team discovered that the endocannabinoids produced through conversion of omega-3 fatty acids work in a very similar way to the cannabinoids in THC.
+Research suggests that certain foods containing a lot of omega-3 fatty acids, which our bodies convert to endocannabinoids, are helpful in reducing inflammation.
+These foods might be critical in reducing inflammation, and the University of Illinois team discovered that the endocannabinoids produced through conversion of omega-3 fatty acids work in a very similar way to the cannabinoids in THC.
 What does this mean?
-Primarily, it provides scientific evidence that even the psychoactive THC can have legitimate health benefits, and backs up all the anecdotal evidence as well.
-It’s not just CBD that has therapeutic uses, and this study may help drive further investigation of THC as medicine.
+Primarily, it provides early evidence suggesting that even the psychoactive THC can have legitimate benefits, and backs up all the anecdotal evidence as well.
+It’s not just CBD that has therapeutic uses, and this study may help drive further investigation of THC.

 #1.
 Can Cannabis Help Cure Addiction?

-While many skeptics are in an uproar over the unconventional treatment strategy, the mission of the organization is to use marijuana to help transition patients off of opioids, alcohol, and other lethal substances.
-The scientific jury is still out, but the center believes its strategy is working – and its patients agree.
+While many skeptics are in an uproar over the unconventional strategy, the mission of the organization is to use marijuana to help transition individuals off of opioids, alcohol, and other lethal substances.
+The scientific jury is still out, but the center believes its strategy is working – and some patients seem to agree.

 High Sobriety may be pioneering a whole new way to treat addiction, but only time will tell.

 Thanks for checking out this week’s weed news – come back soon for more developments in the world of weed.